XTxiatong/XTxiatong.github.io/_pages/about.md

 Research Interests
 ======
-I am interested in data mining, machine learning, deep learning and all kinds of artificial intelligence technologies which can imporve life quality and benifit human well-being.
+I am interested in data mining, machine learning, deep learning and all kinds of artificial intelligence technologies which can improve life quality and benefit human well-being.

 Currently, I am working on a mobile health related [project](https://covid-19-sounds.org/en/).
 Specifically, we collect human sounds to set up machine learning models, as a non-invassive and low-cost pre-screening tool, to help diagnosis [[KDD2020](http://XTxiatong.github.io/files/KDD_20.pdf)].